willbush/blog/content/blog/impermanence.md

 - xclip for clipboard support in neovim, and other packages I could have installed on the fly with nix-env.

+Feel free to fork it and/or clone and modify it to your liking.

 # KVM management tool

 I'm using [virt-manager](https://virt-manager.org/) as the front-end for